 What would be the impact on abortion coverage if the Hyde Restrictions were lifted?

 As a rider to the annual appropriations bill that Congress must pass in order to fund the operations of federal programs, the Hyde Amendment affects millions of women.
-For example, if the ban were to have been lifted in 2018, it could have provided federal support for abortion coverage for 14.2 million reproductive-age women enrolled in Medicaid, as well as millions of others in similarly restricted federal programs.
-In particular, it would have potentially broadened abortion coverage for 7.7 million women on Medicaid who lived in states (Appendix Table 1) that followed Hyde restrictions, which represented over half (55%) of reproductive-age women enrolled in Medicaid in 2018 (Figure 4).16 For many low-income women, the lack of Medicaid coverage for abortion is effectively an abortion ban.
+For example, if the ban were to have been lifted in 2019, it could have provided federal support for abortion coverage for 13.9 million reproductive-age women enrolled in Medicaid, as well as millions of others in similarly restricted federal programs.
+In particular, it would have potentially broadened abortion coverage for 7.7 million women on Medicaid who lived in states (Appendix Table 1) that followed Hyde restrictions, which represented over half (56%) of reproductive-age women enrolled in Medicaid in 2019 (Figure 4).15 For many low-income women, the lack of Medicaid coverage for abortion is effectively an abortion ban.
 A recent study estimated that 29% of pregnant Medicaid-eligible women in Louisiana would have had abortions instead of giving birth if Medicaid covered abortions.
 Not surprisingly, states that do not use state funds to cover abortions outside of the Hyde limitations, pay for substantially fewer abortions.
-In 2014, 52% of abortion patients residing in states that use their own funds to pay for abortion had the procedure covered by Medicaid, compared to 1.5% of patients who live in states adhering to Hyde restrictions.17 This stark differential strongly suggests that if abortion coverage was to be expanded under Medicaid, more women would qualify for abortion coverage and the number of abortions paid for by the program would rise.
+In 2014, 52% of abortion patients residing in states that use their own funds to pay for abortion had the procedure covered by Medicaid, compared to 1.5% of patients who live in states adhering to Hyde restrictions.16 This stark differential strongly suggests that if abortion coverage was to be expanded under Medicaid, more women would qualify for abortion coverage and the number of abortions paid for by the program would rise.
 However, the extent of the change in Medicaid-funded abortions would likely vary considerably by state as it would be affected by a range of factors including state laws, reimbursement rates, and the availability of providers.
 For example, some states already have (or could enact) laws that prohibit state dollars from being used for abortion in the same way that they now ban coverage through private plans and the ACA Marketplace plans.
 Advocates who support abortion rights are working to counteract these efforts through federal legislation such as the EACH Woman Act, which would prohibit the federal and state governments from restricting insurance coverage for abortion in both public and private health insurance programs.
-Advocates who oppose abortion are working to make Hyde permanent law and are endorsing the passage of legislation such as amending Title I8 of the United States code, to prohibit abortion in cases where a fetal heartbeat is detectable.
+Advocates who oppose abortion are working to make Hyde permanent law and are endorsing the passage of federal legislation such as amending Title I8 of the United States code, to prohibit abortion in cases where a fetal heartbeat is detectable.

 Despite higher shares of women with private insurance and Medicaid resulting from the coverage expansions established by the ACA, coverage for abortion services remains limited.
 While the removal of the Hyde Amendment could broaden this abortion coverage for millions of low-income women who receive federally subsidized health coverage, the true impact of such a policy change would vary by program and state.
-Forty years after the first time the Hyde Amendment was first applied to a federal appropriations bill, the law is still being debated reflecting the polarized nature of the abortion debate in the United States.
+Forty years after the first time the Hyde Amendment was first applied to a federal appropriations bill, the law is still being debated, reflecting the persistently polarized nature of the abortion debate in the United States.